-Our common stock and warrants are currently listed on the Nasdaq Capital Market under the symbols "NVVE" and "NVVEW," respectively.
+Our common stock and existing warrants are currently listed on the Nasdaq Capital Market under the symbols "NVVE" and "NVVEW," respectively.
 Prior to the consummation of the Business Combination, Newborn's units, ordinary shares, warrants, and rights were listed on the Nasdaq Capital Market under the symbols "NBACU," "NBACW," and "NBACR," respectively.
-Upon the closing of the Reincorporation Merger, each of Newborn's outstanding units was automatically separated into its constituent securities and Newborn's outstanding securities (including the Newborn ordinary shares and Newborn warrants purchased by the PIPE Investors) were converted into a like number of equivalent securities of Nuvve Holding Corp., except that each of Newborn's rights was converted automatically into one-tenth of one share of Nuvve Holding Corp.'s common stock in accordance with its terms.
-As of immediately following the completion of the Business Combination, there were approximately 60 holders of record of our common stock and approximately 10 holders of record of our warrants.
+Upon the closing of the Reincorporation Merger, each of Newborn's outstanding units was automatically separated into its constituent securities and Newborn's outstanding securities (including the Newborn ordinary shares and Newborn warrants purchased in the PIPE) were converted into a like number of equivalent our securities, except that each of Newborn's rights was converted automatically into one-tenth of one share of our common stock in accordance with its terms.
+As of immediately following the completion of the Business Combination, there were approximately 60 holders of record of our common stock and approximately 10 holders of record of our existing warrants.